cnnrbrn/noob-nerds-content/javascript/objects/introduction.md

 Objects are used to store related variables.

-There are a few ways to create objects, the simplest being to use curly braces: `{}`.
+There are a few ways to create objects, the most common way being using curly braces: `{}`.

 An empty object assigned to a variable looks like this: